-Building Resilience & Reducing Stress Video Time Stamps
+Building Resilience & Reducing Stress in Kids

 - 0:11: Jess Sherman is the author of Raising Resilience, an expert on resilience and reducing stress.
-She started her career as a high school teacher, and left teaching to study nutrition and holistic health and really focused on the impact of nutrition and stress on child development.
+She started her career as a high school teacher and left teaching to study nutrition and holistic health and really focused on the impact of nutrition and stress on child development.
 She’s now a Registered Holistic Nutritionist, but it’s her experience as a mom of 3 boys that really drives her passion to help frenzied parents find the calm in their home and give their kids the greatest health they can.
 She combines resilience strategies with food and nutrition to make a powerful 1-2 punch against many of the things that ail our young generation.

 - 1:17: We start by defining “resilience.”
 Resilience is our ability to cope with stress.
 It allows us to adapt to change, bear adversity and learn from failure.

-- 2:04: Symptoms such as anxiety, depression, aggression, hyperactivity and withdrawal can all be linked to high stress and an inability to deal with it.
+- 2:04: Symptoms such as anxiety, depression, aggression, hyperactivity, and withdrawal can all be linked to high stress and an inability to deal with it.

 They’re struggling to bring themselves back to balance in the face of an accumulation of stress. -Jess Sherman